 - Embroidery hoop – It’s important to keep even tension across the fabric.
 A basic hoop is only a few dollars.

 - Pattern – There are tons of free patterns out there for you to get started with!
 Purchased iron-on patterns are easy to use, but print-outs aren’t difficult to use either.
 With a water-soluble fabric pen or a fine-lead pencil you can use a light box to transfer a printed design to fabric.
 You can even draw your own design right on the fabric with the water soluble ink pen.

 - Scissors – A small pair of sharp scissors work best.
 Avoid large scissors as you can’t get a nice close cut, and the risk of an accidental cut is too great.

 - Light box – a window or a glass table work well too.

 - A book with stitches – There are many free online resources to check out too.
 It’s best to start out with simple stitches to get the feel of embroidery, then move on to more complicated stitches.

 - Beads, buttons, ribbons and charms – Consider incorporating them into your work, they can add a lot of interest to your stitching.

 - Stands and frames – Stands can make stitching easier physically by holding the hoop for you.
 In addition to hoops there are different types of wooden and plastic frames for holding your projects in.
 These can get pricey, so do your research first to see what might best match your needs.

 - Specialty fibers – there are no shortage of lovely flosses and threads to work with in all sorts of material types: metallics, yarns, silks, wools, blends.
 You can purchase dyed threads to create subtle shading effects, or try your own dying, it’s fun!

 - Prepare your threads.
 It’s a good idea to either use bobbins or little sealable baggies to hold the thread.
 The floss can quickly become a tangle of knots if you aren’t careful.
 Regular cotton embroidery floss can be separated into strands.
 Consider how thick you want your stitches to be when deciding how many strands to use.
 Use a variety of thicknesses to create more interest.
 Don’t be afraid to experiment a little!

 - Pattern Transfer.
 If you are using an iron-on, follow the instructions provided.
 If you are using a light box, tape down the pattern, then tape the fabric over it and trace the lines with your pen or a pencil.
 Doing a careful job transferring the patterns will give a nicer result, but remember this is hand-work, don’t expect the same results as a machine!

 It’s always a good idea to do a little test on a small scrap of your fabric especially big designs, or when using expensive fabrics.
 Test a few stitches, make sure you have the number of strands for the effect you are after.
 Also be sure to test that the pattern you transferred will wash out or be completely covered by your stitches.

 The following are the names of some basic stitches to get started with.
 Check the online dictionaries or a book for them.

-Lazy Daisy or Detached Chain - Link 1 Link 2
+Lazy Daisy or Detached Chain

 You can do a lot with just these basic stitches!
 Use your imagination to make your project interesting.

 With either purchased or free patterns or your own designs, there are many things that will make your work interesting and personal.

 You can stitch on anything you can think of, clothes, bags, jewelry, ornaments and decorations, quilts and wall hangings, or create an ongoing project and stitch whatever comes to mind.

 Explore different types of stitching: crewel work, hardanger, silk ribbon embroidery, cross stitch, raised embroidery, or combine it with a different craft.
 Remember that embroidery is an art form and there really are no rules other than to have fun!